Students in Bekaa code rock-paper-scissors gadgets

 “I feel proud of myself… After all [the classes], I did my own code.
 I finally know how I can make it alone”.

-Zeina, a CodeBrave student for 2 years
+Lamis, a CodeBrave student for 2 years

-“My favourite part of the bootcamp has been coding and playing with my friends.
+We asked Jessica what her favourite part of the bootcamp had been.
+She said, “coding and playing with my friends.
 For example, the rock-paper-scissors project was so fun!
 When you shake the micro:bit, it chooses randomly rock, paper, or scissors.”

 We believe that everyone should learn how to code to improve their future prospects, no matter what career path they end up choosing.
 With the instability in Lebanon, we are grateful for our community of contributors who’ve allowed us to reach these students and provide them with the tech skills they need to thrive in the 21st century.

 CodeBrave partners with existing under-resourced institutions like the Al Marj Makassed school in Bekaa to deliver its classes.
 Our students there are building vocational skills early and using them everyday settings, like Najem, who said: “I think that coding and technology are so good.
 When my parents have a problem with their phones, I now find it easy to fix it because I am learning coding in school.”
-Najem, a new CodeBrave student
+Go Najem!